Rohland/barky/README.md

 It is only ever asked to pick numbers from a list barky supplies.
 It never names an alert, builds a mute expression or works out an expiry time - barky does all of that, and discards any number that was not on the list it gave.
-Output captured from monitored systems is passed to the model inside a delimited block and marked as data, so a failing check cannot smuggle in an instruction by putting one in its response body.
+Output captured from monitored systems is passed to the model inside a delimited block and marked as data, and any delimiter the output itself contains is stripped along with its line breaks - so a failing check can neither smuggle in an instruction by putting one in its response body nor close the block early to make it look like barky's own words.
 Where the model is unsure, it is told to show the numbered list rather than guess.

 **Choosing a model**